Rudd-O/grub-zfs-fixer/README.md

 Re-run `grub2-mkconfig` on the target system
 --------------------------------------------

-Within the target system, re-run `/usr/sbin/grub2-mkconfig`.
+Within the target system, re-run `/usr/sbin/grub2-mkconfig -o /boot/grub2/grub.cfg`.
+(You may run it without the `-o <filename>` option to inspect the output without overwriting the configuration file.)

 This will regenerate the boot entries in `/boot/grub2/grub.cfg`, autodetecting the root dataset containing the target system, and ensuring that each entry has a valid `root=` parameter pointing to that dataset.
 This parameter instructs the initial RAM disk to mount the correct dataset during boot.